All pages

 CHANGED

-Check only tables that has changed since last REPAIR / CHECK.
+Check only tables that have changed since the last REPAIR / CHECK.
 Only supported by the MyISAM and Aria engines.
-For other engines the table is checked normally.
+For other engines, the table is checked normally.

 QUICK